b-kennedy0/b-kennedy0.github.io/_posts/2025-01-20-remove-powerpoint-notes.md

 ---
-title: Guide to removing presenter notes quickly from multiple slides in PowerPoint
+title: PowerPoint - Removing presenter notes quickly from multiple slides
-subtitle: Need to get rid of those notes from your slide deck?
-This guide will show you how to clear them
+subtitle: Need to get rid of notes from your slide deck?
+Here's how to do it in a few clicks!
 tags: [tech, tips]
 readtime: true
 last-updated: 20/01/2025